Tubular Bells: Computer tie-ins

-With the aid of the software house CRL and distributor Nu Wave, Mike Oldfield released an interactive Commodore 64 version of the album in 1986, which used the computer's SID sound chip to play back a simplified re-arrangement of the album, accompanied by some simple 2D visual effects.
-The "interactivity" offered by the album/program was limited to controlling the speed and quantity of the visual effects, tuning the sound's volume and filtering, and skipping to any part of the album.
+With the aid of the software house CRL, Mike Oldfield released an interactive Commodore 64 version in 1986, which used the SID sound chip to play back a simplified re-arrangement, accompanied by some simple 2D visual effects.
+The interactivity was limited to controlling the speed and quantity of the visual effects, tuning the sound's volume and filtering, and skipping to any part of the album.

-In 2004, Oldfield launched a virtual reality project called Maestro which contains music from Tubular Bells 2003.
-The original title of the game was The Tube World.
+In 2004, Oldfield launched a virtual reality project, Maestro, which contains music from Tubular Bells 2003.
+The original title was The Tube World.
 This was the second game which was released under the MusicVR banner, the first being Tres Lunas.
 MusicVR set out to be a real-time virtual reality experience combining imagery and music, as a non-violent and essentially a non-goal driven game.

 In 2012 Universal and Indaba Music created a Tubular Bells remix contest, where users could download original stem recordings to create their own pieces and the winner of the $1,000 prize was judged by Oldfield.